h2r/burlap_rosbridge/README.md

 burlap_rosbridge
 ================

+Note that the master branch is now using the BURLAP 2 library.
+If you want ROS support for BURLAP version 1, use the v1 brnach.

 A BURLAP library extension for creating a ROS BURLAP Environment where the ROS connection is handled via ROS Bridge.
 Currently, only one class is provided: `AsynchronousRosEnvironment` (package `burlap.ros`), which is used for creating an Environment in which the current state is received over ROSBridge and actions are published to a ROS topic (as a `std_msgs/String.msg` ROS message) over Ros Bridge.
 This environment is